 Believe it or not, this fresh peach tart can be made in one bowl and with just 2 peaches.
-When peaches are in season, grab a couple and a bowl and let’s make this super easy fresh peach tart…
+When peaches are in season, grab a couple and a bowl and let’s make this super easy peach tart…

 Yes peach pie I think may outrank apple in our family.
 But if you have ever made a peach pie?
 You know it’s no joke.
 You better roll up your sleeves and commit some time right?
 Got afternoon plans, well then go ahead and cancel those.
 If you’re making a peach pie that is.
-But we’re going to make this tart instead…
+But we’re going to make this peach tart instead…

 This peach tart is an adaptation from one of my new favorite cookbooks, One Bowl Baking.
 It’s a game changer kind of cookbook.
 Like this S’mores Chocolate Cake that I made from this book in about 5 minutes.
 Yeah, five whole minutes from scratch.

 So I took one of her recipes and made into my own- welcome to the world Peach Raspberry Tart.
 You are truly loved.